- Distance: 9 km

 - Duration: Around two hours, not including stops

-The suburb may be better known for its sporting, musical and cultural events, but there's more to Sydney Olympic Park than the Sydney Royal Easter Show, Sydney Festival, and Stereosonic, to name but a few.
+The suburb may be better known for its sporting, musical and cultural events, but Sydney Olympic Park is full of surprises!
 Those looking to escape the city for a day will find a plethora of appealing scenic walks through spacious and tranquil parklands.

 Points of interestThe NRMA head office

 Sydney Olympic Park’s residential population is projected to increase ten-fold to 23,500 by 2030 and it is now home to the NRMA’s headquarters.
 The six-storey building was constructed during 2016 and houses over 500 staff, including the roadside assistance call centre.
 Distinctive blue panels on its frontage make it impossible to miss and it’s right across the road from the train station.
-The Sydney Olympic Park Authority is working to make the precinct a vibrant place to live and work and an NRMA retail space at ground level now offers valet car servicing.
+The Sydney Olympic Park Authority is working to make the precinct a vibrant place to live and work.
+We highly recommend stopping at the NRMA building and visiting the Conservatorium for a bacon and egg roll and a coffee or some delicious veggie options.

 Cathy Freeman Park